Miami Vehicle Release Proceedings Attorney

 The State of Florida can wave your vehicle impoundment if you can prove a family member uses your car and cannot obtain any other form of transportation.
 The court can also dismiss your vehicle’s impoundment if your car is considered a work vehicle.
 This means it is operated solely by one of your employees or by your business.
 If a hardship or work vehicle exception applies to your case, said issue will be addressed during your sentencing.
 If the court decides to waive your vehicle’s impoundment, you will not be required to impound your vehicle after you get out of jail.

 The law firm you choose to handle your DUI case can greatly hinder or help your case’s outcome.
 At Jonathan B. Blecher, P.A., I have the skills needed to ensure you receive the best possible outcome for your DUI case.
 I have more than 40 years of experience, and during this time, I have successfully defended more than 3,000 DUI cases.
-As a former prosecutor, I also am aware of how the Florida criminal justice system works — inside and out — so you can have confidence that when you hire me, you are retaining a solid DUI defense.
+As a former prosecutor, I also am aware of how the Florida criminal justice system works — inside and out — so you can have confidence that when you hire me, you are retaining a solid Miami DUI Defense Lawyer.

 My firm offers free case evaluations, so if you wish to learn how I can assist you during this difficult time, please do not hesitate to call me.